doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about groupby function in pandas and tried  learn how to write idiomatic pandas codes.
 Tried a few problems in it but there's still some grey area.

 **Thoughts:**  Not a bad day but couldn't give more time to coding and was stuck with the theoretical stuff mostly.

+# 100 Days Of Code - Log

+### Day 17: June 11, 2020

+**Today's Progress**: Studied about pointers , references,  function pointers, heap memory allocation and dynamic memory allocation.
+Tried a couple of problems from each of these topics.

+**Thoughts:**  Not much, but I need to be absolutely clear in these fundamentals so it's worth it.